Stuttering speech therapist in Almaty — what you need to know

 Vocal therapy and rhythm

 Singing and rhythmic exercises are one of the most effective techniques for stuttering.
 When a person sings, they do not stutter — this is because singing engages different parts of the brain and breathing becomes automatic.
-We use vocal therapy in every second session: we sing vowels, sing short phrases, then move on to rhythmic speaking with a metronome or clapping.
+We use vocal therapy in every other session: we sing vowels, sing short phrases, then move on to rhythmic speaking with a metronome or clapping.
 For children — musical games, for adults — reading poems with a rhythmic pattern.
-This relieves fear and "resets" the speech center.
+This reduces fear and "resets" the speech center.

-Stuttering in children and adults
+Stuttering in Children and Adults

-Features of Correction at Different Ages
+Features of correction at different ages

-| Age | Work features | Estimated correction period |
+| Age | Work features | Estimated correction timeline |

 |---|---|---|

-| 3-5 years | Play-based format, without fixation on the defect, work with parents (speech regimen at home) | 4-8 months |
+| 3-5 years | Play-based format, no fixation on the defect, work with parents (speech routine at home) | 4-8 months |

-| 6-10 years old | Articulation gymnastics, breathing, working with logophobia through stories and role-playing games | 6-12 months |
+| 6-10 years old | Articulation exercises, breathing, working with glossophobia through stories and role-playing games | 6-12 months |

-| 11-16 years old | Focus on the psychological component, working on self-esteem, and preparing for oral answers at school | 8-18 months |
+| 11-16 years old | Focus on the psychological component, work on self-esteem, preparation for oral answers at school | 8-18 months |

-| Adults (17 years and older) | Conscious work on breathing and smoothness, cognitive techniques, overcoming fear of public speaking | from 6 months to 2 years |
+| Adults (17 years and older) | Conscious work on breathing and fluency, cognitive techniques, overcoming fear of public speaking | From 6 months to 2 years |

-When to seek help urgently
+When to seek urgent help

-If a child aged 2-3 suddenly stops speaking or starts stammering after a fright — take them to a speech therapist specializing in stuttering within a week.
+If a child aged 2-3 suddenly stops speaking or starts stuttering after a fright, take them to a stuttering specialist within a week.
 Early intervention offers a chance to eliminate stuttering in 2-3 months without consequences.
-In adults, urgent consultation is needed if stuttering appears after an injury, stroke, or due to severe stress — here it is important to rule out organic brain damage.
-Do not wait for it to "go away on its own": in children under 5, stuttering can become entrenched and turn into a chronic form, while in adults it can worsen due to glossophobia.
+For adults, urgent consultation is needed if stuttering occurs after an injury, stroke, or due to severe stress — it is important to rule out organic brain damage.
+Do not wait for it to "go away on its own": in children under 5, stuttering can become entrenched and turn into a chronic form, while in adults, it can worsen due to glossophobia.

 Session structure

-Each session lasts 45-50 minutes and is divided into three blocks.
+Each session lasts 45–50 minutes and is divided into three blocks.
 The first 10 minutes are a warm-up: breathing exercises and speech therapy massage (if needed).
-The next 25 minutes are the main work: practicing speech fluency, rhythmic exercises, vocal therapy.
-The last 10 minutes are for consolidation: reading or spontaneous speech in a comfortable setting.
-For children, we change activities every 7-10 minutes — otherwise, their attention wanders.
+The next 25 minutes are the main work: practicing speech fluency, rhythmic exercises, and vocal therapy.
+The last 10 minutes are for reinforcement: reading or spontaneous speech in a comfortable setting.
+For children, we change activities every 7–10 minutes — otherwise, attention wanders.

 Correction timeline: from six months

-| Stage | Duration | What We Achieve |
+| Stage | Duration | What we achieve |

 |---|---|---|

-| Breathing exercises | 2-4 weeks | Smooth exhalation, absence of blocks on isolated sounds |
+| Breathing technique | 2–4 weeks | Even exhalation, no hesitations on isolated sounds |

-| Developing fluency | 1-3 months | Free speech in the office, in familiar situations |
+| Developing Fluency | 1-3 months | Fluent speech in the office, in familiar situations |

 | Reinforcement in daily life | 2-4 months | Transferring skills to the street, school, and work |

-| Maintenance and prevention | 3-6 months | Automation, rare follow-up visits |
+| Maintenance and Prevention | 3-6 months | Automation, rare follow-up visits |

-A full cycle of stuttering correction takes from 6 to 18 months.
+The full cycle of stuttering correction takes from 6 to 18 months.
 After achieving a stable result, we recommend coming once every 2-3 months for prevention — this helps avoid relapses.

 Formats and prices

-We offer two formats: in-person at the center and online.
+We offer two work formats: in-person at the center and online.
 The choice depends on age, severity of stuttering, and logistics.
 Both formats yield results if the client maintains regularity.

 At the center, we work with children from age 3 and adults.
 The advantage of in-person sessions is the ability to use speech therapy massage, tactile techniques, and immediate breathing correction.
 The office is equipped with mirrors, musical instruments, and metronomes.
 For children, there is a play area to reduce anxiety.
-Sessions take place in central Almaty, near the metro, with a convenient schedule from 9:00 AM to 8:00 PM.
+Sessions are held in central Almaty, near the metro, with a convenient schedule from 9:00 AM to 8:00 PM.

 Online format